Chile Route 5: Highway grade

 From the north border with Peru to north of Caldera, Ruta 5 is a two lane paved road with a speed limit of 100 km/h.
-From Caldera to Puerto Montt, the road was upgraded to a 4-lane freeway with 120 km/h as speed limit, 20% faster than Chile's common 100 km/h maximum speed limit.
-The highway ends in Puerto Montt, but it divides into two routes, one crossing the Chacao Channel that separates Chiloé from the continent, reaching its end in Quellón, and another route named Carretera Austral (Spanish for Southern Highway) that was opened in the 1980s.
+From Caldera to Pargua, the road was upgraded to a 4-lane freeway with 120 km/h as speed limit, 20% faster than Chile's common 100 km/h maximum speed limit.
+The freeway ends in Pargua, but it divides into two routes, one crossing the Chacao Channel that separates Chiloé from the continent, reaching its end in Quellón, and another route named Carretera Austral (Spanish for Southern Highway) that was opened in the 1980s.
 The southern part of Ruta 5 crosses long extensions of native woods and important cities.

 Freeway grade

-South of Caldera to Puerto Montt (1903 km) it is a 4 lane divided highway and toll road for the most part.
+South of Caldera to Pargua (1956 km) it is a 4-lane divided highway and toll road for the most part.
 It is Chile's longest freeway.
-The speed limit on the freeway is 120 km/h and as of May 2007 drivers must travel with their lights on all day long.
+The speed limit on the freeway is 120 km/h and as of May 2007 drivers must travel with their lights on at all times.